tarun7r/Cricket-API/README.md

 <h2>Update 🚀</h2>
 <p>The API and website have been enhanced with new features and improvements:</p>
 <ul>
-  <li>🎯 Added a user-friendly UI website at the <code>/</code> endpoint for interacting with live scores, player stats, schedule, and player comparison.</li>
+  <li>🎯 Added a user-friendly UI website for interacting with live scores, player stats, schedule, and player comparison.</li>
   <li>⚡ Optimized the codebase for better performance and reliability.</li>
   <li>🔄 Rebased and updated to ensure compatibility with the latest dependencies.</li>
 </ul>